DanceParty/keevan.dev/README.md

 Importantly, Next.js lets you **choose** which pre-rendering form to use for each page.
 You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.

 ### Adding images to posts

+Coming soon...
+Need to build out the parser, or figure it out.